Louisiana House committee advances transgender sports bill -- after rejecting an identical proposal

 Rep. Laurie Schlegel, a Republican who recently won a special election to represent Metairie, said that as a counselor, she's sensitive to vulnerable populations and human suffering.
 Still, Schlegel said "as a woman, I see this as pro-women."

 Voting for SB156 (10): Reps.
-Mark Wright, Raymond Garofalo, Beryl Amedee, Rick Edmonds, Barbara Freiberg, Stephanie Hilferty, Charles Owens, Laurie Schlegel, Vinney St. Blanc, Eric Tarver.
+Mark Wright, R-Covington; Raymond Garofalo, R-Chalmette; Beryl Amedee, R-Houma; Rick Edmonds, R-Baton Rouge; Barbara Freiberg, R-Baton Rouge; Stephanie Hilferty, R-Metairie; Charles Owens, R-Rosepine; Laurie Schlegel, R-Jefferson; Vinney St. Blanc, R-Franklin; and Eric Tarver, R-Lake Charles.